vincentcasseau/vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-thermophysical.md

   + to include the rotational and vibrational internal energy modes: <dict>thermoDEM_TRV</dict>;
   + to includes all internal energy modes: <dict>thermoDEM_TRVE</dict>.

+<b>NB</b>: It is safe to leave all species uncommented at all times.

 <br>